Canadian Carbon Prices & Rebates (Updated 2021)

 Government of Nunavut

-As of April 1, 2021, the carbon tax in Nunavut is $40 per tonne of CO2e.
-It will increase $10 per year in April until it reaches $50 per tonne in 2022, and then $15 per year until it reaches $170 per tonne in 2030.
+As of April 1, 2024, the carbon tax in Nunavut is $80 per tonne of CO2e.
+It will increase $15 per year until it reaches $170 per tonne in 2030.

 Ontario